 Another tip: to be on the safe side, avoid using ID documents that have been reported as lost or stolen.
 The British border police tend to confiscate these documents as they are often still listed in the Interpol database even when the lost entry has been deleted.

 Entry requirements for children: when children under the age of 18 enter Great Britain, UK Border Force officers may check the relationship of the adult to the child that they are accompanying or collecting.
 However, this is usually only the case if the child and accompanying adult have different surnames or if the minor is travelling alone.
 In this case, it may be helpful to have additional documents with you that prove your relationship with the child or contain the travel consent form completed by the legal guardian (e.g. a copy of the child's birth or adoption certificate or, if applicable, a copy of the divorce or marriage certificate).
-However, these documents are not mandatory.
 Unaccompanied minors require a declaration of consent from their legal guardians.

 Entry requirements for pets: anyone travelling to Great Britain with their four-legged friends must note the following: the animal must be at least 15 weeks old.
 Pet owners must have an EU pet passport and the animal must have identification (a readable tattoo before 3rd July 2011) or microchip.
 It must also have a valid rabies vaccination that is at least 21 days old.
 Dogs must also be treated against tapeworm up to five days before entry.
 Both the vaccination and the tapeworm treatment must be entered in the EU pet passport by the vet.
-You can easily take up to five pets with you to Great Britain.
+You can take up to five pets with you to Great Britain.

 The following breeds are banned in Great Britain: Pit Bull Terrier, Japanese Tosa, Dogo Argentino and Fila Brasileiro.
 Please note: the ban also applies to dogs that resemble these banned breeds.
 If a dog does not meet all entry requirements, it may be quarantined – and the owners will have to pay for any costs incurred.